 - Put on the national colors of Mexico (red, white and green)

 Even though the Mexican independence day holds on the 16th of September, celebrations kick-off a day before.
 Mexicans gather at the national palace on the 15th of September and by 11pm, the President rings the bell and the popular “El Garito” is re-enacted.
-Shouts of “Viva Mexico” is heard from the crowd and all over the place with fireworks, whistles and horns in the background.
+Shouts of “Viva Mexico” is heard from the crowd with fireworks, whistles and horns in the background.
 You’ll also see a of people celebrating with colorful light, paper lanterns, balloons, and flowers.
-If you are visiting Mexico to celebrate Mexican independence day, make sure you have your Mexico auto insurance if you are going to drive as there would be a lot of movement on the roads due to the festival.
+If you are visiting Mexico to celebrate Mexican independence day, make sure you have coverage.